 - The student completes the Admissions Application.

 - If accepted, Gutenberg will issue an official Letter of Acceptance to the student.

-- Student provides Gutenberg College with financial documentation that proves that you have sufficient funds to live in the U.S. without a job for one academic year.
+- The student provides Gutenberg College with financial documentation that proves the student has sufficient funds to live in the U.S. without a job for one academic year.

-- If your financial documents show that you have sufficient funds, Gutenberg College can issue the Form I-20 to you.
+- If the student’s financial documents show that the student has sufficient funds, Gutenberg College can issue the Form I-20 to the student.

-- After receiving Form I-20 from Gutenberg College, you may then apply for the F-1 Student Visa at your nearest U.S. embassy or consulate.
+- After receiving Form I-20 from Gutenberg College, the student may then apply for the F-1 Student Visa at the nearest U.S. embassy or consulate.